 Minor: A secondary field of study in college that complements the major but requires fewer courses.

-Electives: Optional courses that students can choose to take based on their interest.
+Electives: Optional courses that students can choose to take based on their interests.

 Core Curriculum: A set of required courses in various subjects that all students must complete as part of their education.